 The Federal Drug-Free Workplace Act

-As mandated by the Drug-Free Workplace Act of 1988 all organizations that receive a single federal grant of more than $100,000 must drug test all employees involved in any activities related to the grant.
-That said, if an organization receives several federal grants that amount to $100,000 or more they are not required to adhere to the act.
-The requirement is very specific in that only organizations that receive a single grant of $100,000 or more are required to participate.
+As mandated by the Drug-Free Workplace Act of 1988, all organizations that receive a single federal grant of more than $100,000 must drug test all employees involved in any activities related to the grant.
+That said, if an organization receives several federal grants that amount to $100,000 or more, they are not required to adhere to the act.
+The requirement is particular in that only organizations that receive a single grant of $100,000 or more are required to participate.

 The California Drug-Free Workplace Act of 1990

 California also has its own drug-free workplace act that mandates that all entities that procure any property or services from any state agency guarantee that their operation is done by ensuring all employees are drug tested before being hired.